Sjwilhelms/BootChamp/README.md

 Manually tested and passed

 1. as a site user I can view a list of posts so that I can survey the sites content at a glance
 1. as a site user I can view each post in detail so that I can engage with the content
 1. as a site user I can view the author of each posts profile so that I can see more about them, including their post and commments
 1. as a site user I can register an account so that I can have my own profile and contribute to the forum
+1. as a site user I can sign in to my account and can contribute to the forums content
 1. as a signed in site user I can create, edit, and/or delete a post so that I can contribute to the forum
 1. as a signed in site user I can comment on a post and edit/delete said comment so that I can interact with other users
 1. as a signed in site user I can update my profile biography